AguaClara/UASB/summer2018report.md

 #### Continuous versus Pulse Flow

 When design of the influent system began in Spring 2018, the team assumed flow into the reactor would be continuous and at a roughly constant rate.
-(This is already a major assumption, as wastewater production will generally rise in the day and lower at night.)
-However, doing the initial calculations, this would require a pipe diameter on the order of 10 mm, which would clog easily and create major problems with the flow system.
+This is an assumption to facilitate design, as in reality wastewater production will generally rise during the day and lower at night.
+However, doing the initial calculations reveals that sustaining continuous flow would require a pipe diameter on the order of 10 mm, which would clog easily and create major problems with the flow system.

 During a meeting with Ed Gottlieb, an operator at the Ithaca Area Wastewater Treatment Plant, the idea of a pulse flow system was suggested, which would collect wastewater, then deliver it in larger "pulses" to achieve the hydraulic parameters needed.
-Mr. Gottlieb's two suggested possible methods were: A tipping bucket system or a siphon.
+Mr. Gottlieb's two suggested possible methods were a tipping bucket system or a siphon.

 #### Tipping Bucket versus Siphon System

 The summer team researched siphons and discussed with the AguaClara program director, Dr. Monroe Weber-Shirk, potential design flaws - specifically the diameter of pipe that should be used.
 The main concern was that if too large a pipe was used, water would be able to pass through the siphon before it had filled to the level needed to create a pulse of a specific volume.

 Ultimately, the team was unable to find detailed enough engineering guidelines on how to design for a siphon using pulse flow.
-Given this, and given that the addition of an entrance tank required only one tipping bucket, the team settled on the tipping bucket design.
+Given this lack of information and that the addition of an entrance tank required only one tipping bucket, the team settled on the tipping bucket design.

-**_Juan's comments: (XD RESOLVED-AG) Using 'M-dawg' is extremely inappropriate._**

 #### Hydraulic Parameters